 Daily Distance33 -50 km (22 - 31 miles)

 What to ExpectCoastal landscapes, beautiful beaches, villages and historic cities.

-Most days include at least one steeper climb of 3 to 6 miles.
+Most days include at least one steep climb of 3 to 6 miles most days.
 Two days with the option for a rest day and some options for shorter/flatter routes.